 Show Gratitude

 This sounds like something you might hear from your parents or perhaps a church pulpit: “Be grateful.”
 The fact is, showing gratitude may actually enhance the academic thinking process itself.
-During this time of uncertainty in culture – from COVID-19 to the growing divide along political, racial and religious lines – the temptation is to complain, become dissatisfied or to blame someone or something for all the unrest going around.
-Try going another route: Be thankful for what you have and for the opportunity to broaden your horizons as a college student.
+Be thankful for what you have and for the opportunity to broaden your horizons as a college student.
 Some practical ways you can do this: Write down three things each night that you’re thankful for.
 Or write a note to someone you appreciate and read it aloud to them.

 It sounds simple enough, but it’s amazing the impact a grateful attitude can have on your experience.
 Books have been written addressing this very topic, recognizing that gratitude and gratefulness go a long way toward building mental health and cultivating the relationships around you – relationships that will help pull you through the tough times (see Tip #1).